How to Treat Yellow Stool: Gastroenterologist Explains.

 • Stop eating solid foods for a few hours if the condition is severe.

-• Avoid caffeine, fatty foods, alcoholo, and nicotine.
+• Avoid caffeine, fatty foods, alcohol, and nicotine.

-• Usually, medications are not needed unless the condition is severe, with fever, or vomiting.
+• Usually, medications are unnecessary unless the condition is severe, with fever or vomiting.

 4- Food intolerance.